Too much of a good thing?

 What about the critters?

-If a fire burns slowly enough, and if it doesn't generate enough heat, then many animals can often escape from a fire.
-Like the banksias mentioned earlier, some animals can even benefit from fire.
+If a fire burns slowly enough, and if it doesn’t generate enough heat, then many animals can often escape from a fire.
+Like the Banksias mentioned earlier, some animals can even benefit from fire.
 For example, wallabies like to nibble on the green shoots that spring up out of the charred ground in the weeks after a fire.
 All that fresh new growth everywhere can even lead to some animals increasing in numbers.

 Unfortunately not all animals do okay in a fire.
 Koalas can suffer horrible burns.
 If they survive the fire then they can face the problem of their food supply being burnt out.
 And while they're wandering along the ground looking for a new food tree they're vulnerable to attacks by dogs.

-So some animals can do okay with fires and others don't do so well.
-But if the fire is a very hot, powerful fire, then almost every animal in its path has a very bad chance for survival.
+So some animals can do okay with fires and others don’t do so well.
+But if the fire is a very hot, powerful fire, then almost every animal in its path has a very poor chance for survival.

 Hot fires

-Eucalypts (gum trees) can be especially dangerous in one of those 'hot fires.'
-That's because of the eucalyptus oil they produce.
+Eucalypts (gum trees) can be especially dangerous in one of those ‘hot fires’.
+That’s because of the eucalyptus oil they produce.
 On high-temperature days the oil vapourises into the surrounding air, sometimes even giving a blue haze to the distant hills.
 That blue haze is what gave the Blue Mountains area, west of Sydney, its name.
-The blue haze might be pretty but it can be explosive during a fire, and cause whole gum trees to burst into flames ahead of the fire front.
+The blue haze might be pretty but it can be explosive during a fire, and it can cause whole gum trees to burst into flames ahead of the fire front.

 Those hot fires burning all the way to the top of the trees are sometimes called crown fires.
 Crown fires are nasty fires.
 They often move too quickly for animals to escape and they can be so destructive, burning with such extreme heat, that nothing survives in their area at all.
 I remember one night as a teenager watching a crown fire burning a couple of miles from where I lived.
 The fire was so intense it was sending explosions of flame hundreds of feet above the trees, like glowing mushroom clouds.
 A week later I visited the area and was shocked to see that even the large old trees had vanished – leaves, branches and thick trunks all gone.
 There was nothing left but a field of grey ash.
 It was like the surface of the moon.